malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcerprofilemappingpolicies`

-Retrieves the list of Defender profile mappings.
+Retrieves the list of enforcer profile mappings.

 Parameters: